bibigone/AstraDotNetDemo/externals/AstraSDK.bin/README.txt

 * Bone orientation/rotation can be inconsistent if passing through ambiguous positions, such as rotating the arm while it is straight out with the elbow unbent.

-* On PCs body tracking easily runs in real-time but there is an SFML compatibility bug we haven't fixed yet that causes some of the body samples such as SimpleBodyViewer-SFML to have slow performance.

 * On Android, body tracking performance is being improved.
-With all streams running, our Unity sample gets roughly 15 FPS on Orbbec Persee.
+With all streams running, our Unity sample gets roughly 17 FPS on Orbbec Persee.
+With just the body stream, the Unity sample gets 30 FPS on Orbbec Persee.

 * There are some APIs that are missing: camera hardware configuration (white balance, exposure, etc.), controlling the IR projector and Astra Mini IR flood, etc. These are coming soon.